-Often, the Seasonal Patrol Officer is the first responder to the scene of emergency situations such as accidents, missing persons, or other calls for enforcement assistance.
-After assessing the situation and alerting other officers &/or agencies, the SPO continues to assist investigating officers and rescue personnel.
+Water Patrol are the first to respond to the scene of emergency situations such as accidents, missing persons, or other calls for assistance.
+After assessing the situation and alerting officers &/or other agencies, the WP continue to assist investigating officers and rescue personnel.

-When not patrolling, SPOs must maintain their issued patrol vehicles &/or vessels, safety equipment & gear and storage facilities in accordance with directives.
+When not patrolling, Water Patrol must maintain their issued patrol vehicles &/or vessels, safety equipment & gear and storage facilities in accordance with directives.

 A final component of the job is the completion of required administrative duties (such as activity reports, case information narratives, timesheets, citations, and vehicle/vessel usage records).
 This type of activity is usually done at the patrol station; in some areas such as northwest Iowa's West Lake Okoboji, that station may be on the water's edge; in others it may be where equipment is stored.